-Morticia studied the woman and she continued her work.
+Morticia studied the woman as she continued her work.
 She couldn't sense any magic emanating from her, but that fact that the woman could see her spoke for itself: a squib then.
 Her hands paused.
 It wouldn't do to divert her attention from manipulating the wards at this stage, but letting this unknown woman run off wasn't an option either.
 Thankfully, the woman seemed to take her eye contact as some form of invitation and tentatively made her way towards number 4.
 As soon as she was within range and still holding eye contact, Morticia had her.
 She opened her mouth to speak, but Morticia interrupted

 "Wait your turn.
 Sit down."
 The woman immediately dropped to the grass and sat in silence.
-Morticia had used an altogether more sharp tone that she was used to, but it had occurred to her that if this woman was a squib, she knew about the child in this house, and therefore it was likely that she knew of the child's suffering.
+Morticia had used an altogether more sharp tone than she was used to, but it had occurred to her that if this woman was a squib, she knew about the child in this house, and therefore it was likely that she knew of the child's suffering.

-Trying to set her sudden rage aside, to unleash at a more opportune time, Morticia returned the wards.
+Trying to set her sudden rage aside, to unleash at a more opportune time, Morticia returned to the wards.

 After some time she sensed her husband walking up behind her and thought it a good place to stop.

 She turned to him and was relieved to see the young child in his arms.
-Not only was it a good sign that they had the child's trust, at least a little, but it would make her task that much easier.
+Not only was it a good sign that they had the child's trust, at least a little, but it would also make her task that much easier.
 She stayed on the ground, but held out her hands for the child.

 "Hello, darling."
 Harry felt instantly more at ease with the beautifully haunting tone of the greeting and he curled slightly into this new, strange woman.
 She felt safe.

 Gomez looked at the scene with a pride he couldn't rationalise.
 He puffed on his cigar.